|

 proposed by Banks and Shparlinski in 2002.

 e.g. to send an encrypted file to someone, ask them to send a public key.
-You encrypt the

-file with the public key, send it to them and they decrypt it with their private key.
+You encrypt the file with the public key, send it to them and they decrypt

-If anyone else gets the encrypted file, they can't decrypt it because they don't have the
+it with their private key.
+If anyone else gets the encrypted file, they can't

-- quantum-proof
+- quantum-proof (also called quantum-secure)

 -the symmetric algorithm does not rely on finding the prime factors of an integer